thin-edge/thin-edge.io/docs/src/howto-guides/017_apama_software_management_plugin.md

 The recommended way of installing Apama support on Debian based distributions is with the apt package manager.
 Further details about this can be found in the thin-edge.io documentation at [Manage the software on your devices from Cumulocity cloud](https://thin-edge.github.io/thin-edge.io/html/tutorials/software-management.html).

-#### Set up the repository from which the packages will be installed
+#### Set up the Debian repository from which the Apama packages will be installed

 1. In the Cumulocity IoT tenant, open the **Device Management** app, go to the **Management** menu option and select the **Software repository**.
 2. Click **Add software** at the right of the top menu bar.
 3. In the **ADD SOFTWARE** dialog enter the following details: